MonarchApp/monarch/docs/domains_events_and_language.md

 and providing a means to request access to those resources.

-### Report
+### Complaint
-The act of a user flagging another user or entity for behavior that violates the code of conduct.
-When another user is flagged, they are immediately banned, but given an appeals process for wrongful banning.
+A message sent to Monarch by a user or a sidekick flagging another user or sidekick for behavior that violates the code of conduct.

+When a user receives a complaint, they are immediately banned, but given an appeals process for wrongful banning.

+After initial rollout, when a sidekick receives a complaint, their complaint will be reviewed by three other sidekicks to determine action.

 # Events